Secure your house

 Smart doorbells and camera systems can be a very effective deterrent because they:

-- are linked to your phone or tablet and alert you of any activity
+- are linked to your phone or tablet and alert you to any activity

 - record footage that can be used for evidential purposes

-The footage recorded on a smart doorbell can also be used to bring intruders to justice, as you can share the evidence with us to help secure a conviction.
+The footage recorded on a smart doorbell can also be used to bring intruders to justice, as you can share the evidence with the police to help secure a conviction.

 Lights